Clivej13/interview-test-devops/02_coding_test/README.md

 - Please add a valid set of keys and bucket name on lines 6 - 8 of the logs3.py file.
+- Then run 'vagrant up'
+- Then run 'vagrant ssh'
-- Then run vagrant up.
+- Then run 'python logs3.py'